• Skip to primary navigation

 For vegetables, consider making some baked sweet potatoes, mashed potatoes, or sauteed Brussel sprouts.

-And, for dessert, you can never go wrong with pumpkin or apple pie!
+And, for dessert, you can never go wrong with pumpkin pie or apple pie!
 You can also make this chocolate chip bundt cake for those wanting something chocolatey.

 Southern Cornbread Dressing Recipe